CONTACT US

 Founder and CEO of Kind Mind

 Kind Mind was built on a foundation of Lee’s journey to build self-awareness, emotional regulation, and resilience.
-With a background in early childhood development, public health, and public service, Lee had the vision to build a program for schools that would mitigate, and even prevent, the mental health epidemic facing our nation.
+With a background in early childhood development, Applied Compassion, public health, and public service, Lee had the vision to build a program for schools that would mitigate, and even prevent, the mental health epidemic facing our nation.
 Lee’s deep commitment to service, inclusion, and compassion are at the forefront of everything we create.

 • Master of Public Health 2013, Northeastern University